Protocols for Quantum Weak Coin Flipping: TDPG-to-Explicit-protocol Framework (TEF) and Bias 1/10 Game and Protocol

 It only remains to show that $Z_{(4)}^{B}\otimes\mathbb{I}_{M}\ge EU\left(Z_{(3)}^{B}\otimes\mathbb{I}_{M}\right)U^\dagger E$ which holds as $y\sum\left|h_{i}\right\rangle \left\langle h_{i}\right|\otimes\mathbb{I}_{M}\ge y\sum\left|h_{i}\right\rangle \left\langle h_{i}\right|\otimes\mathbb{I}_{M}^{\{m\}}$ and the $y_{k_{i}}$ term is common. \end{proof} \end{enumerate}

-Suppose that for each transition in the TDPG, the equation corresponding to \Eqref{MainConstraintInequality} can be satisfied.
-Then, as asserted, using the previous four steps for each transition, one directly obtains a dual WCF protocol (as in \Thmref{dual} with projectors) having the same bias as the TDPG.
-Formally (using the notation above), we have the following.
+Suppose that for each transition in the TDPG, the equation corresponding to Equation~\eqref{eq:MainConstraintInequality} can be satisfied.
+Then, as asserted, using the previous four steps for each transition, one directly obtains a \atul{ WCF protocol together with a feasible solution to its corresponding dual (as in \cref{thm:dual} with projectors) certifying that the WCF protocol has the same bias as the TDPG.
+Formally (using the notation above) we have the following.}

 \begin{definition}[TEF constraint] A transition

 satisfies the \emph{TEF constraint} if there is a unitary matrix $U_{(2)}$ that satisfies the inequality

 and the honest action constraint $ U_{(2)}\left|v\right\rangle =\left|w\right\rangle $, where ${{\left|h_{i}\right\rangle},{\left|g_{i}\right\rangle}}$ are orthonormal basis vectors,